logaan/experiment/README.md

 ## License

-Copyright © 2013 Colin Logan
+Copyright © 2013 Logan Campbell

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.